-In the Matter of:)
+In the Matter of:

-) JOINT PROGRESS REPORT OF
+) SECOND JOINT 45-DAY

-Determination of Avoided Cost Rates for) DUKE ENERGY CAROLINAS,
+Determination of Avoided Cost Rates for ) PROGRESS REPORT OF DUKE

-Electric Utility Purchasers from Qualifying) LLC AND DUKE ENERGY
+Electric Utility Purchasers from Qualifying ) ENERGY CAROLINAS, LLC

-Facilities 2020) PROGRESS, LLC
+Facilities 2020 ) AND DUKE ENERGY

-)
+) PROGRESS, LLC

-NOW COME Duke Energy Carolinas, LLC ("DEC") and Duke Energy Progress, LLC ("DEP" and together with DEC, "Duke" or the "Companies") by and through counsel, and pursuant to Order Granting Continuance and Establishing Reporting Requirements ("Reporting Order"), issued by the North Carolina Utilities Commission ("NCUC" or "Commission") on October 30, 2020 in the above-captioned docket and hereby respectfully provide this report on their progress in addressing certain additional issues for the November 2021 avoided cost proceeding.
-Specifically, the Reporting Order directed the Companies to file by December 7, 2020, a proposal, including a timeline, of how the Movants intend to address each of the "Sub 158 Additional Issues," as discussed in the Reporting Order and further detailed herein.
-After the December 7 report, the Companies must file updated reports every 45 days.
-The Companies' proposal and timeline are as follows:
+NOW COME Duke Energy Carolinas, LLC ("DEC") and Duke Energy Progress, LLC ("DEP" and together with DEC, "Duke" or the "Companies") by and through counsel, and pursuant to Order Granting Continuance and Establishing Reporting Requirements ("Reporting Order"), issued by the North Carolina Utilities Commission ("NCUC" or "Commission") on October 30, 2020 in the above-captioned docket and hereby respectfully provide this second 45-day report on their progress in addressing certain additional issues for the November 2021 avoided cost proceeding.
+Specifically, the Reporting Order directed the Companies to file by December 7, 2020, and every 45 days thereafter, a proposal, including a timeline, of how the Movants intend to address each of the "Sub 158 Additional Issues," as discussed in the Reporting Order and further detailed herein.
+The Companies' progress report to the Commission on the Sub 158 Additional Issues is as follows: